AdobeDocs/experience-manager-learn.en/help/cloud-service/asset-compute/set-up/accounts-and-services.md

 ## AEM as a Cloud Service{#aem-as-a-cloud-service}

-Access to an AEM as a Cloud Service environment is required in order to configure AEM Assets Processing Profiles to invoke the custom Asset Compute application.
+Access to an AEM as a Cloud Service environment is required in order to configure AEM Assets Processing Profiles to invoke the custom Asset Compute worker.

 Ideally a sandbox program or a non-sandbox Development environment is available for use.